kmmiles/kmmiles.github.io/_posts/2022-04-12-why-you-should-use-tmux.markdown

 If you haven't already, download and install a patched font of your choosing here: <https://github.com/ryanoasis/nerd-fonts#patched-fonts>.
 Then configure your terminal to use that font.

-I use `Fira Mono Nerd Font`. :shrug:
+The font in the screenshots is `Fira Mono Nerd Font`.

 ## Installing TPM (tmux plugin manager)